 This might sound like a good idea, but I assure you the cons outweigh the pros.
 In fact, there’s only one benefit to a shingle over: it’s cheaper and cleaner.

-4 problems with a shingle over
+4 problems with putting a roof over existing shingles

 A shingle over might be faster and cleaner.
 But what if there is an unknown leak or bad roof flashing?
 You won’t be able to repair it during a shingle over.